-Most visitors agree that the small island of Moorea is actually more beautiful than its larger neighbor, Tahiti, and there are more overwater-bungalow resorts here as well.
-Those seeking a bungalow over a still, clearwater lagoon will find them more by considering the overwater bungalows in Bora Bora, which range from gorgeous to magnificent, but Moorea also has four such resorts, plus a low budget option that might also be worth a look.
+Most visitors agree that the small island of Moorea is actually more beautiful than its larger neighbour, Tahiti, and there are more overwater-bungalow resorts here as well.
+Those seeking a bungalow over a still, clearwater lagoon will find them more by considering the overwater bungalows in Bora Bora, which range from gorgeous to magnificent, but Moorea also has four such resorts, plus a low budget overwater resort option that might also be worth a look.

 Check out an interactive map of all Moorea and Tahiti overwater bungalow resorts

 Here are a few Moorea overwater villa resources with information that will help you to better decide which type of overwater villa resort to choose for your next vacation:

 Overwater bungalows were first invented on Moorea, and this island along with Bora Bora and Tahiti are still home to many of the world’s finest overwater resorts.
 But you should also be aware of the Maldives.
 Water villas in the Maldives, as they are known there, can be found at over 80 different resorts.
 The island country just southwest of India has an excellent selection and great value, so if you can get there those might be your best bet.

 The Sofitel Moorea La Ora Beach Resort is a 4-star hotel featuring 39 overwater bungalows in two classes.
 The smaller units are among the smallest in the South Pacific, but the larger class units are very spacious.